Creation of the Alliance

 Our broad goal is to promote ethical behaviour in Buddhist communities for a future in which the Dharma may flourish with integrity.
-Rather than working on the symptoms of the problem, we aim to undermine the root of it by developing educational resources.
+Rather than working on the symptoms of the problem, we aim to undermine the root of it by encouraging cultural change through education and advocacy, and by galvanising people from across Buddhist traditions around this issue.
 We hope that ABE will become a force for positive change in the Buddhist world.

 Who are we?

 What does membership entail?

 Alliance members will be kept informed via occasional emails.
-They have the opportunity to provide feedback, ideas and assist in various projects at various levels, if they wish to.
+They have the opportunity to provide feedback, ideas and assist in projects at various levels.